-- 1. Be sure that printer and HP 48 are properly set up for printing. - Press → 1/0 ▼ 0K The display you see after pressing 0K is the display that was printed.
-(If the printing does not occur, you may need to change the communications port or other print parameters and try again.) - 3.
+- 1. Be sure that printer and HP 48 are properly set up for printing. - 3.
 If you cannot select Print display without changing or altering the display you wish to print, prepare the display the way you wish and press and hold down ON, press and release 1, and release ON.